The pastor and parish council will identify certain surplus property that may be considered for sale or lease.

 Procedure:

-A) Departments affected by the sale or lease will be asked to submit recommendations to DMS regarding the sale.
+A) Departments affected by the purchase or lease will be asked to submit recommendations to DMS regarding the sale.

 B) The parish should not take any further steps nor hire any consultant until the pastor has received written permission from the Archbishop to proceed.